mjtat/mjtat.github.io/index.md

 ## **Welcome to my GitHub page.**

 I am currently in the process of building out this GitHub page, so keep your eyes peeled for updates!
-I will generally upload statistical coding examples from R and SAS, and some basic coding examples from MySQL.
+I will generally upload statistical coding examples from R and Python.

 Currently, I am working on tutorials for all the code I've written already contained in my GitHub repositories.
 If a link for something isn't below, I encourage you to browse my GitHub repositories (click the "View on GitHub" button above!).